 Lightroom is one of my favorite mobile apps.
-I don't know just how "necessary" it is for all real estate agents.
-I think it certainly can be a great app if you're starting to create content all the time, and you want to take better photos, including listing photos.
+I don’t know just how “necessary” it is for every Realtor.
+I think it certainly can be a great app if you’re starting to create content all the time, and you want to take better photos, including listing photos.

 A lot of people think I use my DSLR all the time, but actually, many of my photos are taken on my iPhone 11 using Lightroom.
 Lightroom provides an entirely different picture-taking experience and editing process.

-The reason why the photos come out so much better using Lightroom to shoot the images on your phone is that in Lightroom can shoot in RAW format.
-When you typically take pictures on your iPhone with the standard camera app, it's shooting in JPEG format- basically a compressed image.
+The reason why the photos come out so much better-using Lightroom to shoot the images on your phone is that Lightroom can shoot in RAW format.
+When you typically take pictures on your iPhone with the standard camera app, it’s shooting in JPEG format- basically a compressed image.
 There are fewer options for editing to your standard with a JPEG image versus a RAW image.

 Feedly is excellent at reading the news you want to read.
-Whenever I have free time, if I'm lying in bed or whatever, I'll open up Feedly, and this is where I have all of all the different news feeds that I subscribed to.
-I have different categories setup like marketing, affiliate stuff, minimalism, photography, real estate, SEO, social media, Tesla.
-Then in each of the categories, I have different bloggers and news sites that I subscribed to.
+Whenever I have free time, I’ll open up Feedly, and this is where I have all of all the different news feeds that I subscribe to.
+I have different categories set up, for example, marketing, affiliate pages, minimalism, photography, real estate, SEO, social media, and Tesla.
+Then in each of the categories, I have different bloggers and news sites that I subscribe to.

 I highly recommend that you subscribe to DocuSign and download the app on your phone.
 DocuSign allows me to get signatures for any document I need wherever I am.